 If you are able to attend your summons date, and do not have a competing commitment within 2 weeks from then, you do not need to do anything until the business day prior.
 Remember to check your requirement to attend, either by activating SMS notifications through the Juror Portal, or by calling 1300 987 917 after 4.30pm the business day prior to your summons date.

 If you cannot attend on the date listed, you need to complete the statutory declaration on the back of your summons, requesting either deferral to another month, or to be excused from jury service, and providing details as to why you cannot attend.
 The statutory declaration needs to be witnessed by an authorised individual, such as a police officer, pharmacist, or doctor, and returned to us via email, fax, or the Juror Portal.
+Further information on who is an authorised witness can be found here.

 What's the best way to get to the court?